mstksg/inCode/copy/entries/io-purity.md

 --  main: The function that we agree that the runtime environment will --      execute.
-The `>>=` operator in this case says "take the result of the --      first computation and use it as an argument to the second".
-The --      second thing should be a function that takes one argument for this to --      make sense...which is what `print` is.
-Phew! main :: IO () main = getStringFromStdin >>= print
+The `>>=` operator in this case says "take the result of the --      left hand side's computation and use it as an argument to the right --      hand side".
+The right hand side takes a `result` and returns `print --      result`. main :: IO () main = getStringFromStdin >>= (\result -> print result)
 ~~~

 `main` gets something from the standard input, and then prints it.